The heavens are yours, the earth also is yours;

 Hope in God’s Future

-Hope in God’s Future is a report and study guide to help individuals and local groups understand the position of our Churches on climate change, become aware of a vital connections between climate change and the Christian faith and transform lifestyles through studying, praying and acting on the issues.
+Hope in God’s Future is a report and study guide to help individuals and local groups understand the position of our Churches on climate change.
+It aims to make Christians aware of the vital connections between the environment and the Christian faith.
+Most of all, it calls Christians to transform their lifestyles through studying, praying and acting on environmental issues.

-Fuel Poverty and the role of clean low carbon energy – towards a joined-up strategy for the UK
+Fuel poverty and the role of clean low carbon energy – towards a joined-up strategy